ElKoax/AxonUpdated/README.md

 Also added HttpGet and GetObjects, look in the "Bridge.h" to look at what i did (Index Hooking)

 added __GC to the TUSERDATA, also updated

+wda
+wd
+a
+aw
+awddwa enjoy this was a pain.